The PFAS test trusted by firefighters and first responders, now available for everyone!

 Our test is extremely sensitive.
 However, as with all tests, we have to be careful not to provide people with a so-called "false positive" result.
 This means that when we detect only a tiny amount of a substance we have to determine whether it was a real detection or not.
 For most of our tests, this level is 0.1 ng/mL.
 If a result is shown as "not detected" this means we either really detected nothing, or the level was below that threshold.

-What does "Out of Reportable Range" mean?
+What does Above Reportable Range mean?

 Where can I learn more about PFAS?